 💡 Key Insight

 In construction, change orders aren't just a billing mechanism — they're a margin protection system.
-Every hour of extra work that doesn't become a signed, billed change order is money you've donated to the project owner.
-Summit was making $380K in donations they didn't know about.
+Every hour of extra work that doesn't become a signed, billed change order is money you've donated to the project owner. the contractor was making $380K in donations they didn't know about.

 The $142K in unbilled completed work was the most painful number.
 That work was done.
-The costs were incurred.
-Summit had paid labor, materials, and subs for scope that was never billed to the customer.
-It was pure margin destruction — and it showed up nowhere in Lisa's reports because the costs were buried in the project actuals with no offsetting revenue.
+The costs were incurred. the contractor had paid labor, materials, and subs for scope that was never billed to the customer.
+It was pure margin destruction — and it showed up nowhere in the bookkeeper's reports because the costs were buried in the project actuals with no offsetting revenue.

 📊 By the Numbers

-The $380K in unprocessed change orders represented 3.1% of Summit's total annual revenue.
+The $380K in unprocessed change orders represented 3.1% of the contractor's total annual revenue.
 For a company targeting 20% gross margin, that's roughly 15% of total expected profit — evaporating silently before it ever hits the bank account.

 The Fix: Four Systems in 90 Days